Smoke alarms

 • operate when tested; and

-Smoke alarms must be installed on each storey:
+• be installed on each story:

 • in each bedroom; and